 Want to speak at SMX Advanced?
 This form allows you to pitch your session ideas for our agenda.
 If we really like a session idea, we may use it as it I or we develop a session title and description based on your suggestion.
-This may be for a solo session (usually 20 or 40 minutes) or for a Deep Dive session (usually 45 -60 minutes, Deep Dives are mini workshops within in the conference).
+Sessions are usually 40 minutes plus 20 minutes Q&A. This year you can also pitch a topic for a roundtable discussion (approx. 40 minutes, you pitch to be the roundtable discussion leader).

 IMPORTANT: Submissions must come directly from the person making the pitch, in their name, with their email address.